 For an accent: a bronze-tinged ‘Sundowner’ phormium is striking beside an icy blue Agave attenuata ‘Nova’.

 A great foliage border gives a garden a rich, layered look that doesn’t depend on flowers for dramatic effect.
 The key to success: Pick the right blend of shrubs and small trees whose leaves and branches create contrasts in color, texture, shape, and size.
-To make each plant stand out, set big-leafed plants beside fine-leafed ones, and spice up a mostly green palette with variegated plants that provide hits of gold, bronze, and purple.
+To make each plant stand out, set big-leafed plants like this hosta and Gunnera manicata beside fine-leafed ones (like the maidenhair fern and native fairy bells), and spice up a mostly green palette with variegated plants that provide hits of gold, bronze, and purple.
+More:12 great foliage border plants

 Adding grasses brings texture, motion, light, and even sound to the garden.
 More important, grasses are graceful threads that weave all other plants in the garden together, making them look more like family members than a convention of strangers.